awsdocs/aws-kms-developer-guide/doc_source/key-policy-default.md

 ## Allows key users to use the KMS key with AWS services<a name="key-policy-service-integration"></a>

-The default key policy in the console also gives key users permission to allow [AWS services that are integrated with AWS KMS](service-integration.md) to use the KMS key, particularly services that use grants\.
+The default key policy in the console also gives key users the grant permissions they need to protect their data in AWS services that use grants\.
+AWS services often use grants to get specific and limited permission to use a KMS key\.

-Key users can implicitly give these services permissions to use the KMS key in specific and limited ways\.
-This implicit delegation is done using [grants](grants.md)\.
-These grants allow the integrated AWS service to use the KMS key to protect resources in the account\.
+This key policy statement allows the key user to create, view, and revoke grants on the KMS key, but only when the grant operation request comes from an [AWS service integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration)\.
+The [kms:GrantIsForAWSResource](policy-conditions.md#conditions-kms-grant-is-for-aws-resource) policy condition doesn't allow the user to call these grant operations directly\.
+When the key user allows it, an AWS service can create a grant on the user's behalf that allows the service to use the KMS key to protect the user's data\.

+Key users require these grant permissions to use their KMS key with integrated services, but these permissions are not sufficient\.
+Key users also need permission to use the integrated services\.
+For details about giving users access to an AWS service that integrates with AWS KMS, consult the documentation for the integrated service\.

 ```
 {